tamannah1234/YuvaPrep-App/ReadME.md

 0.78 → 7.8 / 10
 ```

-The platform also generates AI-powered feedback summaries based on the candidate response, ideal answer, and evaluation metrics.
+The platform also generates AI-powered feedback summaries based on candidate responses, ideal answers, and evaluation metrics.

 ---

-# 📡 API Endpoints
+# API Endpoints

 ## Health Check